hhg7/fastq_corrupt_check/README.md

 # Usage:

+fastq_corrupt_check can accept any number of fastq files, and will check all files mentioned after `perl fastq_corrupt_check.pl`

 `perl fastq_corrupt_check.pl file1 file2`

 where each file has `fastq` or `fq` at the end, with no compression, `gz` compression, or `bz2` compression.